 Liver disease caused by too much fat being deposited in the liver is the most common form of liver disease in the world.
 People tend to think of liver disease, and especially cirrhosis, as a problem caused by alcohol, but that is not always the case.
 Liver disease caused by fat buildup is usually a silent condition for many years, meaning that people with this condition have very few if any symptoms until significant damage has been done.
 Let’s talk about what you should know.

 This condition has just been renamed, so I wanted to let you know the different names that you might see if you are trying to read more about it.
 The old name was nonalcoholic fatty liver disease (NAFLD), which included 2 conditions; nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH).
 These names have been used for many years but were changed in June 2023.
 The new names are metabolic dysfunction associated steatotic liver disease (MASLD) and metabolic dysfunction associated steatohepatitis (MASH).
 There were several reasons for the name change but one big reason was to more clearly indicate the underlying problem (metabolic dysfunction), rather than indicating what was NOT the cause (alcohol).
 I will be using the new terminology but many articles that you will see online will still have the old terminology.
-Just remember that they are the same disease, just with a new name.
+Just remember that they are the same disease, just with a new name.-

 Genetic conditions